-2Plan NI wish to make the following submission of behalf of Mr. Archie Weir in response to the Draft Plan Strategy (DPS).
+2Plan NI wish to make the following submission in response to the Draft Plan Strategy (DPS).
 The representation considers the policies proposed within the Draft Plan and details areas where further work is considered necessary.
 The representation also provides a response as to whether various aspects of the draft plan meet the necessary soundness tests.